kevkruemp/donkeypart_logitech_controller/README.md

     pip install git+https://github.com/kevkruemp/donkeypart_logitech_controller.git
     ```

 3. Import the part at the top of your manage.py script.
-If you are using a PS4 controller, import `PS4JoystickController` instead.
-Same applies in the next step.
     ```python
     from donkeypart_logitech_controller import LogitechJoystickController
     ```